Reception 2025 - 2026

 Welcome to Reception

 Mrs Whittall and Mrs Robertson are excited to welcome you back to St Mary’s.
 This term we have some exciting topics and experiences in store.
 We look forward to a fantastic term.
+The following information tells you a little more about the coming term in Reception.

 General information